juskek/learning/LanguagesFrameworks/Bazel/Bazel.md

 ## 2.2.
 Packages
 - **Package** is a
   - collection of related files
-  - directory with a BUILD file to specify
+  - directory with a BUILD file
-    - interdependencies
-    - what software outputs can be built
+    - residing beneath top level dir in workspace
   - container, which contains
     - elements/targets,